How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

 A person eating a fruit salad.

-Carb-Loading
+Pre-Race Carb-Loading

 Begin to carb load three days before your marathon.

-This doesn’t mean we stuff ourselves with cookies and cake (even if we are tempted to) and overdo it.
 Still, we increase our general carbohydrate intake by replacing some protein and fat in our diets with carbohydrates during these three days before the marathon.

-If you usually eat string cheese and ham roll-ups for a protein-filled snack, replace it will an English muffin and jam, a bowl of cereal, or yogurt with your favorite granola.
-Accompany your fish and veggies for dinner with roasted sweet potato and fluffy couscous.
+If you usually eat string cheese and ham roll-ups for a protein-filled snack, replace it with an English muffin and jam, a bowl of cereal, or yogurt with your favorite granola and berries.

 A bowl of pasta.

-Now that you’ve carb-loaded the past few days by replacing some protein and fats with carbs, you can completely knock out those other macronutrients the night before a race and stick to mostly all simple carbs.
+Now that you’ve carb-loaded the past few days by replacing some protein and fats with carbs, you can completely knock out those other macronutrients the night before a race and stick to simple carbs.

 • Don’t overeat.
 Again, we want to avoid tummy trouble, so eat enough, but not until you are stuffed.
 If you get hungry later, eat a simple carb-rich snack to top off your glycogen stores and stop your stomach from rumbling before bed.